VRRISHENDRA/AI-spam-detector/README.md

 # OBJECTIVE

-The primary objective of this project is to develop an AI-based spam detection system with the capability to accurately identify and filter out spam smss in real-time.
+The primary objective of this project is to develop an AI-based spam detection system with the capability to accurately identify and filter out spam sms in real-time.
 To achieve this goal, the project will leverage machine learning algorithms, with a particular emphasis on the Support Vector Machine (SVM) technique, known for its effectiveness in classification tasks.
 By harnessing the power of machine learning, the system aims to enhance detection efficacy and overcome the limitations of